 With so many athletes, and with the current understanding of nutrition and medicine, there will be many athletes who require a specific diet.
 Not all of them will be able to be catered for, though diets such as halal, gluten free, lactose free, nut free and vegetarian (vegan) would be expected to be on the menu.

-Below are links to some notes about the Olympic Village food provision from many Olympic Games, from one of the first Olympic Villages in Los Angeles in 1932, until the current Games in Tokyo.
+Below are links to some notes about the Olympic Village food provision from many Olympic Games, from one of the first Olympic Villages in Los Angeles in 1932, to upcoming Games in Paris in 2024.

 - 2022 Beijing, China